gabrielamgelo/ADCC-Data-Visualization/README.md

 This project uses data from the Abu Dhabi Combat Championship (ADCC), sourced from a dataset available [here](https://www.kaggle.com/datasets/bjagrelli/adcc-historical-dataset).
 The goal of this project is to explore, analyze, and visualize the data provided.
 ___

-# *Here you'll see a simplified overview and explanation of what was done, the full project is available in the Jupyter Notebook file*.
+# *Here you'll see a simplified overview and explanation of what was done, the full project is available in the accompanying Jupyter Notebook*.

 ## Technologies Used: